Transition into undergraduate and postgraduate study for international students

 The International Student Barometer scores indicate that Leeds is performing less well than competitors on international students satisfaction ratings for feeling safe and secure and making British friends.
 So it is important to ensure induction engenders a sense of belonging to a welcoming academic community, through providing content and activity that is inclusive, and supports both UK and international students to have positive interactions with peers from different cultural backgrounds and to get to know key staff, at the earliest opportunity.

-The transition into undergraduate and postgraduate study for International Students good practice guide provides student perspectives and highlights good practice to aid schools in evaluation and refresh of their current transitional support programme.
-This guide should be read in conjunction with the transition guides for UK undergraduates and postgraduates, as much of the support needs and good practice identified also apply to international students.
+The transition into undergraduate and postgraduate study for International Students good practice guide (PDF) provides student perspectives and highlights good practice to aid schools in evaluation and refresh of their current transitional support programme.
+This guide should be read in conjunction with the transition guides (both PDF) for UK undergraduates and postgraduates, as much of the support needs and good practice identified also apply to international students.